dizys/orpc/README.md

 ### Gateway

 `Gateway` is a reverse proxy that takes clients' calls and sends them to one of the known servers, then gets results and feed them back to clients.
 To clients, a `Gateway` behaves exactly like a `RPCServer`, except its performance compete with several servers combined. `Gateway` is especially useful for high-cpu-usage services.
-Also, `Gateway` supports AOC governance and load balancing, so it can make sure services are highly-available and calls are well-balanced in terms of distribution to servers.
+Also, `Gateway` supports SOA governance and load balancing, so it can make sure services are highly-available and calls are well-balanced in terms of distribution to servers.

 ```ts
 let config = {